-- (v) the right to unrestricted importation of goods and services, including insurance and the funds required for the Mining Operations; - (vi) the freedom to export and to sell the Mining Produce from the Concession (as referred to and defined in the Base Convention) on the international and/or domestic market; - (vii) the right to transport or have transported the Mining Produce to a storage, processing or loading location; - (viii) the right to benefit from any agreement entered into between the Government and other Governments to facilitate the transport of the Mining Produce over the territory of these Governments; - (ix) the freedom to set up in Guinea processing plants and iron ore processing; - (x) the right to acquire, use and operate any means of communication, and type of aircraft or other means of transport as well as the auxiliary facilities or equipment required for the Mining Operations; - (xi) the freedom to carry out large-scale sampling and attempts at processing the Mining Produce from the Concession in order to determine the mining potential; and - (xii) the freedom to take, take out and export reasonable quantities, specimens or samples as part of the Prospecting Activities (as referred to and defined in the Base Convention). - 184.
-Furthermore, the circumstances in which the rights granted to BSGR and its subsidiaries under the Base Convention and/or the Zogota Mining Concession could be terminated or impinged upon were limited in a number of important respects.

-- 185. First, by virtue of Article 31 of the Base Convention, Guinea was obliged in the event of an expropriation or nationalization of BSGR Guinea or any part of its assets to pay fair and equitable compensation based on the market value of the Mining Operations (i.e. all the operations and work carried out as part of Mining Work, including Prospecting Activities) at the date of the expropriation or nationalization.
-Put simply, it could not simply seek to strip BSGR Guinea of its assets (or expropriate that company itself) without paying appropriate compensation. - 186.
+Mining Produce over the territory of these Governments;

+- (ix) the freedom to set up in Guinea processing plants and iron ore processing; - (x) the right to acquire, use and operate any means of communication, and type of aircraft or other means of transport as well as the auxiliary facilities or equipment required for the Mining Operations; - (xi) the freedom to carry out large-scale sampling and attempts at processing the Mining Produce from the Concession in order to determine the mining potential; and - (xii) the freedom to take, take out and export reasonable quantities, specimens or samples as part of the Prospecting Activities (as referred to and defined in the Base Convention). - 177.
+Furthermore, the circumstances in which the rights granted under the Base Convention and/or the Zogota Mining Concession could be terminated or impinged upon were limited in a number of important respects. - 178.
+First, by virtue of Article 31 of the Base Convention, Guinea was obliged in the event of an expropriation or nationalization of BSGR Guinea or any part of its assets to pay fair and equitable compensation based on the market value of the Mining Operations (i.e. all the operations and work carried out as part of Mining Work, including Prospecting Activities) at the date of the expropriation or nationalization.
+Put simply, it could not simply seek to strip BSGR Guinea of its assets (or expropriate that company itself) without paying appropriate compensation. - 179.
 Secondly, under Article 32 (first paragraph), Guinea warranted the stabilization of Current Legislation (i.e. all the valid legislative and regulatory texts of the Republic of Guinea) and of all provisions stipulated in the Base Convention, as from the date of the grant of the Concession and throughout its full duration.

 Thus, this reinforced the promise and guarantee provided by Article 11 of the Mining Code, viz. that the Base Convention constituted "a guarantee to the mine title holder that these conditions will remain unvaried."
-In other words, Guinea promised that it would not change the rules of the game mid-way through the investment. - 187.
-Thirdly, the Base Convention contained a most-favoured-nation provision.
-Pursuant to Article 32 (fourth paragraph), Guinea promised that BSGR Guinea "shall benefit from any more favourable Article granted in respect of the provisions of this Agreement that will be included in a mining agreement concluded at a later date with another mining company carrying out similar activities." - 188.
+In other words, Guinea promised that it would not change the rules of the game mid-way through the investment.

+- 180. Thirdly, the Base Convention contained a most-favoured-nation provision.
+Pursuant to Article 32 (fourth paragraph), Guinea promised that BSGR Guinea and/or BSGR Guernsey "shall benefit from any more favourable Article granted in respect of the provisions of this Agreement that will be included in a mining agreement concluded at a later date with another mining company carrying out similar activities." - 181.
 Fourthly, the circumstances in which a contractual termination could take place were themselves limited.
 Clause 26.2 addressed "Cancellation" of the Base Convention.
 It provided as follows: